Information System on EU Legislation and its Relation to Bulgarian Law

-Euro Law, the new information system of APIS, provides access to the effective legal instruments of European Union law, in force for Bulgaria as from 1 January 2007, in their relation and interaction with Bulgarian legislation.
+The information system Euro Law provides access to the legal instruments of European Union law, in force for Bulgaria as of 1 January 2007, in their relation and interaction with Bulgarian legislation.

 - Primary law: the founding Treaties of the European Communities and the European Union, the treaties concerning the accession of new Member States, the treaties amending the founding Treaties